 Excerpted with permission from Growing Grateful by Mary A. Kassian, copyright Mary A. Kassian.

 * * *

 There is so much uncertainty these days.
 But, what is not uncertain is that God is for you.
 He is with you.
 He has good plans for your life.
 He will make a way.
 Believe it and thank Him for His goodness today!
-Come share with us on our blog.
+Come share with us.
 We want to hear from you! ~ Devotionals Daily